gchq/sleeper/docs/development/upgrade-support.md

 For example, compaction tasks and bulk import jobs will continue to submit state store commits to SQS, and large transactions to S3, with the old version of the code.

-#### JSON formats
+#### Format changes

-For every JSON format, ensure that any change does not:
+For every JSON format, every properties file, and for binary formats e.g. Arrow files, ensure that any change does not:

 - Remove any pre-existing fields
 - Stop populating any pre-existing fields
 - Rename any pre-existing fields
 - Change any existing structure
+- Change the behaviour of existing fields

 For the values serialised in a format, ensure that all previously supported values will still result in the expected behaviour after an upgrade.
 For example, if there's an enum, we should not remove any enum values, because there may be